 What is Cyber Security?

-Cyber Security refers to the responsive plan implemented by a individual or company to protect personal data targeted by cyber thieves using technology, or online means, to acquire the information they need to commit a Cyber Crime.
+Cyber Security refers to the responsive plan implemented by an individual or company to protect personal data targeted by cyber thieves using technology, or online means, to acquire the information they need to commit a Cyber Crime.
 It involves best practices to protect personal information (like financial records, names, addresses, phone numbers, email addresses, images, passwords or pin numbers) stored in digital records across networks, on servers, in mobile applications, or on your personal computer.
-It also includes strategies that limits unintended or unauthorized access of online accounts and identifies ways to bring awareness of potential scams, hacks, fraud, or personal risk into light to limit risk of loss from a personal to corporate level.
+It also includes strategies that limit unintended or unauthorized access to online accounts and identifies ways to bring awareness to potential scams, hacks, fraud, or personal risk to limit the risk of loss from a personal to a corporate level.

 What is a Cyber Crime?